zarf-dev/proposals/0032-support-ipv6/README.md

 and make progress.
 -->

-* Remove current mechanism for bootstrapping Zarf in IPv4-only or IPv4/IPv6 dual-stack clusters (that is, using a `Service` of type `NodePort` and the "the rout_localnet hack").
+* Remove current mechanism for bootstrapping Zarf in IPv4-only or IPv4/IPv6 dual-stack clusters (that is, using a `Service` of type `NodePort` and the "the route_localnet hack").
 At least in the short term

 ## Proposal